apiraino/apiraino.github.io/ipse_dixit/ubuntu_gnome_power.md

 No luck.

-### Part III: following _systemd_ bloody trail
+### <a name="part_iii"></a>Part III: following _systemd_ bloody trail

 [Here](https://github.com/systemd/systemd/issues/7137) there's a thorough bug report that teaches me how to edit the `logind` configuration, followed by a convoluted explaination by Poettering on why systemd's behaviour is correct and passes the buck to the Gnome folks.
-The main point in this GitHub issue, however, is the line that allows you to inspect what systemd is blocking and why:
+The main getaway in this GitHub issue, however, is the line that allows you to inspect what systemd is blocking and why:
 ``` bash
 $ systemd-inhibit --list --mode block
 ...